LSXPrime/Aegis/README.md

    Aegis.Server monitors heartbeats and will automatically disconnect users if a heartbeat is not received within a specified timeout period.

+### Custom Validation Rules

+Aegis allows you to implement custom validation rules to enforce specific licensing requirements beyond the built-in validation logic.
+This provides greater flexibility and control over your licensing system.

+1. **Implementing a Custom Rule**

+    To create a custom validation rule, implement the `IValidationRule` interface:

+    ```csharp
+    using Aegis.Interfaces;
+    using Aegis.Models;
+    using Aegis.Models.Utils;

+    public class MyCustomRule : IValidationRule
+    {
+        public LicenseValidationResult<T> Validate<T>(T license, Dictionary<string, string?>? parameters) where T : BaseLicense
+        {
+            // Your custom validation logic here.
+            // Access license properties, parameters, external resources, etc.

+            if (/* Validation succeeds */)
+            {
+                return new LicenseValidationResult<T>(true, license);
+            }
+            else
+            {
+                // Provide an appropriate exception for validation failures.
+                return new LicenseValidationResult<T>(false, null, new LicenseValidationException("Custom validation failed."));
+            }
+        }
+    }
+    ```

+2. **Registering the Rule**

+    Once you have implemented your custom rule, register it with the `LicenseValidator`:

+    ```csharp
+    LicenseValidator.AddValidationRule(new MyCustomRule());
+    ```

+3. **Example: Advanced Hardware Validation for Node-Locked Licenses**

+    This example demonstrates a more robust hardware validation for node-locked licenses, considering multiple hardware factors.

+    ```csharp
+    using Aegis.Interfaces;
+    using Aegis.Models;
+    using Aegis.Models.Utils;
+    using Aegis.Utilities;

+    public class AdvancedHardwareRule : IValidationRule
+    {
+        public LicenseValidationResult<T> Validate<T>(T license, Dictionary<string, string?>? parameters) where T : BaseLicense
+        {
+            if (license is not NodeLockedLicense nodeLockedLicense)
+                return new LicenseValidationResult<T>(true, license);

+            // Implement your logic to combine and validate multiple hardware factors
+            // You can use HardwareUtils.GetHardwareId() as a starting point and add
+            // more specific checks for CPU ID, motherboard serial number, etc.
+            string combinedHardwareId = GenerateCombinedHardwareId();

+            if (combinedHardwareId != nodeLockedLicense.HardwareId)
+            {
+                return new LicenseValidationResult<T>(false, null, new HardwareMismatchException("Hardware mismatch detected."));
+            }

+            return new LicenseValidationResult<T>(true, license);
+        }

+        // Replace with your actual implementation to generate a combined hardware ID.
+        private string GenerateCombinedHardwareId()
+        {
+            // ... your logic to combine multiple hardware factors ...
+            return ""; // Replace with the generated combined ID
+        }
+    }
+    ```

+    **Usage:**

+    ```csharp
+    LicenseValidator.AddValidationRule(new AdvancedHardwareRule());

+    // ... during license loading ...
+    var license = await LicenseManager.LoadLicenseAsync("license.bin");
+    ```

+    This example showcases how you can create a custom rule to enhance the security of your node-locked licenses by validating against multiple hardware identifiers.

+    You can adapt this example and implement your own logic for combining and validating different hardware factors to suit your specific needs.
+Remember to provide clear documentation and error messages within your custom rules to make them easy to understand and maintain.

 ### Architecture

 **Aegis Licensing System Architecture:**